Dangers of Nitrous Oxide

 For some common sense (you'd think) warnings about nitrous use, see Nitrous Dos & Don'ts.

-The other problem with the short duration of a nitrous trip (or perhaps just cheapness) is that people try to extend it by "recapturing" or reusing the nitrous.
+Another issue with the short duration of a nitrous trip (or perhaps just cheapness) is reuse the nitrous.
 This is done by exhaling into someone else's mouth, or by exhaling into a bag or balloon for reinhalation.
 Reuse reduces the available oxygen while increasing carbon dioxide and makes hypoxia (oxygen deprivation) more likely.
 Deaths involving nitrous oxide are very rare, but almost always involve putting a bag over the head or opening a tank in a sealed space such as a car.

 Nitrous does not kill brain cells, but lack of oxygen does.